toddjasonblackmon/wren/README.md

 6. Look over the examples file to get an idea what you can do.
    (It was mainly written as a basic test suite though.)

-7. Look over (Todd's) TODO to see all the stuff not done.
+7. Look over (Darius's) TODO to see all the stuff not done.

 8. Look over (Doug's) e_notes.txt for bugs and planned tasks.